Terms & Conditions

 - 5 Bedroom Suite with Kitchen 6 people

 2.02 Assignment Criteria

-RIT Housing Operations does not permit co-habitation in the residence halls (with the exception of the gender-inclusive area), the RIT Inn, or Global Village.
+RIT Housing Operations does not permit co-habitation (living with a student of a different assigned birth sex) in the residence hall rooms, with the exception of rooms in the gender-inclusive area.

 2.04 Assignment Changes at the Resident’s Request

 The Center for Residence Life and RIT Housing Operations regulate the number of assignment changes that are allowed during any term.
 Residents may not swap rooms, suites, or apartments without the prior approval of Residence Life or RIT Housing Operations staff.
 Additional rent and lock change charges may result if a resident makes an unauthorized move.
 For more information, contact your Residence Life Area Office or RIT Housing Operations.

 2.05 Assignment Changes for Renovations, Refresh, and Repair